Cliques and a new measure of clustering: with application to U.S. domestic airlines: Introduction

 \item We propose a new generalized clustering coefficient $C(b)$, based upon connected groups of $b$ nodes, which nests the standard clustering coefficient $C(3)$.
 We develop a very fast analytic implementation for connected groups of three, four and five nodes, that we show to be up to 2,000 times faster than a na{\"i}ve nested loop algorithm, for some small dense graphs.

-\item We examine some theoretical properties of $C(b)$ and show that it will become prohibitively difficult to compute $C(b)$ efficiently as $b$ increases, even using analytic formulae, since these will become too cumbersome to derive.
-Using data on U.S. airline networks over time, we also show that $C(b)$ can be highly correlated across $b$, and with network density, which may reduce its practical benefits on some datasets of interest.
-It is not yet known whether this high correlation holds generally for large classes of networks.
+\item We examine the theoretical properties of $C(b)$ for Erd{\H{o}}s-R{\'{e}}nyi and small-world random graphs, and lollipop graphs, and draw comparisons with YBL.
+We show that it will become increasingly difficult to compute $C(b)$ efficiently as $b$ becomes large, even using analytic formulae.
+Using dynamic data on U.S. airline networks, we also observe that $C(b)$ can be highly correlated across $b$, and with network density.
+When we control for lower-order clustering, we find low to moderate higher-order clustering in these networks.
+It is not known whether this finding holds generally for large classes of networks.

-\end{itemize} All analytic formulae that we use, and several proofs, are collected in Appendix \ref{sec:proofs}, and a supporting table of correlation coefficients and additional figures are reported in Appendix \ref{sec:correlations}.
+\end{itemize} All of the analytic formulae that we use, and several proofs, are collected in Appendix \ref{sec:proofs}, and additional figures and tables are reported in Appendix \ref{sec:correlations}.